wistia/wistia-open-docs/_posts/player-api.md

 api_warning: true
 special_category_link: developers
 category: Developers
-title: Javascript Player API
+title: JavaScript Player API
-description: The Wistia player has a built-in Javascript API, providing you with a variety of ways to create awesome functions and interact with the player.
+description: The Wistia player has a built-in JavaScript API, providing you with a variety of ways to create awesome functions and interact with the player.
 post_intro: "<p>The Wistia video player has a JavaScript API which supports a number of ways to interact with and control the video player.
 It uses the same interface for both Flash and HTML5 versions of the player, and provides convenience functions to accomplish common goals.</p>"
 ---

 ## Using the API

-It is possible to access the javascript API using any embed type: *API*, *SEO*, or *iframe*.
+It is possible to access the JavaScript API using any embed type: *API*, *SEO*, or *iframe*.
 If you are using iframe embeds, you will need to insert the [iframe player API script](#using_popovers_and_the_player_api) at the bottom of your page.